shtoystack/docker-guacamole/README.md

 # What's new
-**2022-08-24** - All tags updated to PostgreSQL JDBC 42.5.0 (yes, the same it was updated to 42.4.2, they released another version...)
+**2022-08-24** - All tags updated to PostgreSQL JDBC 42.5.0 (yes, the same day I updated them to 42.4.2, the wonderful PostgreSQL JDBC team released another version...)

 **2022-08-24** - All tags updated to PostgreSQL JDBC 42.4.2